sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 - library size
     + a sample that is sequenced to a higher depth will receive more reads

-However, R-based methods such as `edgeR` (implented in Degust) and `DESeq2` have their own method of normalising counts.
+However, R-based methods such as `edgeR` (implemented in Degust) and `DESeq2` have their own method of normalising counts.
 You will probably encounter other methods of normalising RNA-seq reads such as *RPKM*, *CPM*, *TPM* etc. [This blog](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) provides a nice explanation of the current thinking.
 As part of the `Degust` output, you have the option of downloading normalised counts in various formats.
 Some other online visualisation tools require normalised counts as input, so it is good to have these to-hand.

 ***To make this a more-realistic example, we will use the published count matrix for this dataset.
 This was downloaded from the Gene Expression Omnibus (GEO) under the accession number [GSE60450](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60450).
 Note that we have shortened the column headings and added gene symbols to help with visualisation and annotation***